 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 Another clear trait of the successful responses against COVID-19 is that they've all been "apolitical."
 The efforts haven't been framed as coming from one political party or another but rather as efforts for the good of everyone.

-The successful Asian countries had national plans and the leaders articulated them to their people.
+The successful Asian countries had national plans, and the leaders articulated them to their people.

 "If you look at like Korea, Taiwan, Vietnam or maybe even Hong Kong," Shin says.
-"The message from the central government was very clear, very straightforward, very coherent and I think very effective."
+"The message from the central government was very clear, very straightforward, very coherent and, I think, very effective."

 Angela Merkel's TV strategy

-Other countries in other parts of the world have also managed for various reasons to tame COVID-19.
+Countries in other parts of the world have also managed, for various reasons, to tame COVID-19.

-Many of the nations in the Caribbean have corralled the virus after it arrived on their shores.
-Costa Rica, Iceland and Rwanda have also reduced spread to extremely low levels.
+Many nations in the Caribbean have corralled the virus after it arrived on their shores.
+In addition, Costa Rica, Iceland and Rwanda have also reduced spread to extremely low levels.
 Mauritius has only reported two cases since April.

-In Europe, Germany is still dealing with hundreds of cases a day but it brought transmission down faster and with far fewer deaths than most other countries in Europe.
-On March 18 German Chancellor Angela Merkel did something that she'd never done before while in office.
+In Europe, Germany is still dealing with hundreds of cases a day, but it brought transmission down faster and with far fewer deaths than most other countries in Europe.
+On March 18, German Chancellor Angela Merkel did something that she had never done before while in office.
 She took to the airwaves and gave a televised national address.
 The topic: explaining her plan for how to tackle the coronavirus outbreak.
 "It is serious," Merkel said of the virus.
 "Take it seriously."

-Jana Puglierin a senior policy fellow at the European Council on Foreign Relations in Berlin says Merkel going on TV to give a speech in a crisis was very unusual for her.
+Jana Puglierin, a senior policy fellow at the European Council on Foreign Relations in Berlin, says Merkel going on TV to give a speech in a crisis was very unusual for her.

-"She has never done that in any of the previous crises, not in the migration crisis, not during the Eurozone crisis.
+"She has never done that in any of the previous crises, not in the migration crisis, not during the eurozone crisis.
 So this was really a first for her," Puglierin says.

 As a public speaker, Merkel has a reputation as being cold.